syncfusion-content/xamarin-docs/Xamarin/SfTreeMap/Drilldown.md

 I> Tap either on the item or on the item header to perform drilldown operation after enabling the EnableDrilldown property.

 Icons will be displayed to the left of the header to indicate whether the item can be further drilled in or not.
-Plus icon indicates the drilldown operation and minus icon indicates the drillup operation.
+Plus icon indicates the drilldown operation and minus icon indicates the drill up operation.

 The following code shows enabling the drilldown property.